nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 No sub-sections of any content document should have an `aria-label` or `aria-labelledby` attribute, unless specific instructions are given by the Ordering Agency.

 See [http://kb.daisy.org/publishing/docs/html/sections.html](http://kb.daisy.org/publishing/docs/html/sections.html) for more information.

+Note that if the source material for an EPUB production is an EPUB file, or any other HTML or XML based material, it can not be assumed that the structural semantics is already correct.
+Proper analysis of the structural division and semantics must always be performed by the Supplier in accordance with this document.

 ### File Naming Convention

 The basic scheme for naming individual files is: